shial4/SWindow/README.md

 **Swift Package Manager:**

-Add the line `.Package(url: "https://github.com/shial4/SWindow.git", majorVersion: 0, minor: 1)` to your `Package.swift`
+Add the line `.package(url: "https://github.com/shial4/SWindow.git", from: "0.1.10")` to your `Package.swift`

 ## ⭐ Contributing